 - Place dry mushrooms in a bowl and cover them with hot boiling water.
 Let them soak for 5 minutes.

-- Place your vegetables in the large pot, cover with 10 cups of water, add a tablespoon of salt, bay leaves, and allspice and boil for about 30 minutes;
+- Place your vegetables and soaked mushrooms* (see notes below) in the large pot, cover with 10 cups of water, add a tablespoon of salt, bay leaves, and allspice, and boil for about 30 minutes, uncovered;

 - Prepare beets - peel them and slice in 1/2 inch slices; peel your garlic and slice the apple;

 - Add beets, garlic, apple, and spices (salt, sugar, and marjoram) to the vegetable broth.
-At this time add 1 tablespoon of vinegar and 1 tablespoon of lemon to preserve the beautiful color from the beets.
-Cook it for another half hour;
+At this time, add 1 tablespoon of vinegar and one tablespoon of lemon to preserve the beautiful color of the beets.
+Cook it for another half hour, uncovered;

-- Add the remaining vinegar, and adjust seasoning with vinegar, sugar, salt & pepper, as needed.
+- Add the remaining vinegar, and adjust the seasoning with vinegar, sugar, salt & pepper, as needed.